Working with estimates

 Every meaningful state change on an estimate creates a new revision.
 You'll see revisions for:

-- Manually clicking Regenerate on an AI estimate (e.g. after fixing scope)
+- Re-running Generate Estimate on an AI estimate (e.g. after fixing scope or adjusting the inventory list)

 Revisions are write-once: once a revision is superseded, you can view it from the revision history but you can't edit it.
 The currently-active revision is the one you edit and send to clients.